Gisele-de-Melo/TipoComposto/README.md

-# Primitive Types / Tipos Primitivos
+# Composite types / Tipos Compostos
-- Example of using compound data types in Delphi.
+- Example of using composite data types in Delphi.
 - Exemplo de uso dos tipos de dados compostos, no delphi.

 # Description / Descrição:
-- This example was created to illustrate the use of compound data types.
+- This example was created to illustrate the use of composite data types.
 - The content of this code is simply for learning purposes, therefore, I am not responsible for its misuse.

 - Esse exemplo foi criado para ilustrar o uso dos tipos de dados compostos.